the033003/Gremlin/README.md

 * Automatic verification is currently limited to supported project profiles.
 * Binary files are not exposed through the normal text file tools.
 * Shell operators are not interpreted by `run_command`.

-## License

-Add your preferred license here before publishing the repository.

-If you intend to make Gremlin open source, adding a `LICENSE` file to the repository is recommended.

 ---